Convergence of Hessian estimator from random samples on a manifold with boundary: Discussion of relevant topics

 Therefore, while we do not have the spectral convergence result for the discretized $\mathscr{H}$ yet, we could conjecture that the dimension reduction achieved by the HLLE algorithm depends on the eigenstructure of the fourth order differential operator

-Note that when $M$ is an Euclidean space or a flat manifold, $\mathcal{L}$ is simply the bi-Laplacian, and its kernel includes the span of the constant and linear functions.
+Although a fourth order equation probably has many solutions, it is challenging to solve (\ref{EL}) explicitly due to the curvature-involving coefficients.
+Note that when $M$ is a Euclidean space or a flat manifold, $\mathcal{L}$ is simply the bi-Laplacian, and its kernel includes the span of the constant and linear functions.
 This partially explains how HLLE functions under the setup in \cite{DG03}.
+For a generic Riemannian manifold $M$, $\mathcal{L}$ still has good properties.
+However, we cannot expect $\mathcal{L}$ has a nontrivial kernel.

+\begin{Thm} On a closed connected Riemannian manifold $(M,g)$ with Ricci curvature $Ric$ and scalar curvature $S$, the spectrum of is discrete and diverges to infinity.
+Moreover, when the manifold is Einstein, that is, when $Ric=\Lambda g$, for some $\Lambda>0$, the zero eigenvalue of $\mathcal{L}$ is simple. \end{Thm}

-In general, although the order of $\mathcal{L}$ is high, it is linear and self-adjoint.
+\begin{proof} In general, although the order of $\mathcal{L}$ is high, it is linear and self-adjoint.
 Note that every eigenvalue $\lambda$ of $\mathcal{L}$ is nonnegative because

 provided that $\phi$ is an eigenfunction corresponding to $\lambda$.
 Moreover, for any $\mu>0$,

 defines an inner product on the Sobolev space $H^{2}(M)$.
 Given $\varphi\in L^2(M)$.
 Recall that a weak solution of the equation $(\mathcal{L}+\mu I)f=\varphi$ is a function $f\in H^2(M)$ that satisfies